Operads, modules over walled Brauer categories, and Koszul complexes: Functors on and mixed tensor functors

 using the restricted right action of $\kk (\tfb)$ on $T^{\bullet, \bullet}$.
 This functor is exact. \end{lem}

 \begin{rem} The functor $T^{\bullet, \bullet} \otimes_{\kk (\tfb)} - $ is described explicitly as follows.
 It sends a $\kk (\tfb)$-module $N$ to

 \end{rem}

-Returning to the general case, we may consider applying the functor $\hom_{\spmon} (-,T^{\ast, \ast}) $ to a generalized Schur functor (using a different notation for the wild-cards, since there will be two occurrences of the mixed tensor functors below).
+Returning to the general case, we may consider applying the functor $\hom_{\spmon} (-,T^{\ast, \ast}) $ to a generalized Schur functor (using the notation $\ast$ for the wild-cards, to distinguish it from the $\bullet$ below).
 We have the following:

 \begin{prop} For $M$ a $\kk \uwb$-module, there is a natural isomorphism of $\kk \dwb$-modules

 \end{prop}

 \begin{proof} By the universal property of $\otimes_{\kk \uwb}$, there is a natural isomorphism